mcalla314/tkintertoy/docs/tutorial.rst

    options can be overridden.
 #.
 Add a **ttlabel** widget to ``gui``.
 This tag will be 'welcome' since this is
    where the welcome message will appear.
-Labels are a good widget for one line information to appear.
+Labels are a good widget for one line information to appear that the user cannot edit.
 #.
 Add a **ttbuttonbox** row.
 It defaults to two buttons, 'Ok' and 'Cancel'.
-   The default action is when the user click on 'Ok' the GUI processing loop is exited.
+   The default action is when the user clicks on 'Ok' the GUI processing loop is exited.
 However, if the user clicks on 'Cancel', the loop is exited and the ``content`` directory is deleted.
 Of course, the button labels and these actions can be easily modified by the programmer.
 #.
-Place the name widget at row 0 of ``gui`` centered.
-The ``row=0`` parameter
+Place the name widget at row 0 (first row) of ``gui`` centered.
+The ``row=0``
-   could have been left off since it is the default.
+   parameter could have been left off since it is the default.
 The ``plot()`` method is really a synonym for the tk ``grid()`` method.
 All arguments to ``grid()`` can be used in ``plot()``.
 Plot was selected as a better word for a beginner.
 Until a widget is plotted, it will not appear.
-The ``gui`` window is automatically plotted.
+However, the ``gui`` window is automatically plotted.
 #.
-Place the welcome widget at row 1 of ``gui`` centered.
-There is a 3 pixel
+Place the welcome widget at row 1 (second row) of ``gui`` centered.
+There is a 3
-   default vertical spacing between the Label widget and Entry widget.
+   pixel default vertical spacing between the Label widget and Entry widget.
 #.
-Place the command bar at row 2 of ``gui`` centered with a vertical
+Place the command bar at row 2 (third row) of ``gui`` centered with a vertical
    spacing of 10 pixels.
 #.
 Begin an infinite loop.
 #.
 Wait for the user to press click on a button.
 The ``waitforUser()`` method
    is a synonym for the tk ``mainloop()`` method.
 Again, the name was changed to help a beginning programmer.
-This method starts the GUI processing loop and is the heart of all GUIs.
+This method starts the event processing loop and is the heart of all GUIs.
 It handles all key presses and mouse clicks.
 Nothing will happen until this method is running.
 #.
 Test to see if the ``contents`` directory exists.
 If it does, the user
    clicked on the 'Ok' button.
 Otherwise, the user clicked on the 'Cancel' button.
    This line of code will not be reached until the user clicks on a button.
 #.
 Since the user clicked on the 'Ok' button, collect the contents of the
-   name widget and place it with the welcome message into the welcome widget.
+   name widget and add it to "Welcome" in the welcome widget.
 This shows how easy it is to get and set the contents of a widget using the given methods.
 Also, since all widgets are contained in the ``content`` directory of ``gui``, the programmer does not need to keep track of individual widgets, only their containing frames or windows.
 #.
 This line of code is reached only if the user clicked on 'Cancel' which
    deleted the ``content`` directory.
 In this case, the user is finished with the program.
 #.
 Break the infinite loop and exit the program.
 Notice the difference
-   between the program loop set up by the ``while`` statement and the GUI processing loop set up by the ``waitforUser()`` method.
+   between the program loop set up by the ``while`` statement and the event processing loop set up by the ``waitforUser()`` method.

 So you can see, with 15 lines of code, Tkintertoy gives you a complete GUI